Doctor of Clinical Nutrition

 1. Current credentialing as a Registered Dietitian Nutritionist by the Commission on Dietetic Registration (For U.S. Applicants), or Equivalent Credential that meets U.S. Standards by the Commission on Dietetic Registration (For International Applicants).

-2. A master’s degree or above from a regionally accredited institution
+2. A master’s degree or above from a regionally accredited institution.

 *See International Admissions for details regarding the evaluation of international degrees for grade and degree equivalency.